 Tours are a “must” and will take you through the dungeons and the “door of no return”.
 Other interesting places in the Cape Coast environs or en route to Cape Coast you should not miss are the Posuban Shrine and the West African Historical Museum.

 The second largest city in Ghana, Kumasi is located in the southern central parts of the country.
-In this town, you’ll get to enjoy the amazing Ghana tourist sites found here but above all the amazing artefacts from the area residents who are mostly artisans.
-When visiting Kumasi, you need t ensure that you come prepared with enough money to spend as there is surely enough in terms of gold jewellery, wooden carvings and clothes for everybody.
+In this town, you’ll get to enjoy the amazing Ghana tourist sites found here but above all the amazing artifacts from the area residents who are mostly artisans.
+When visiting Kumasi, you need t ensure that you come prepared with enough money to spend as there is surely enough in terms of gold jewelry, wooden carvings and clothes for everybody.
 Arguably this is one of the beautiful places in Ghana with lots of warm and friendly reside.

 Bobiri Butterfly Sanctuary

-If you are a lover of butterfly, the Bobiri Butterfly Sanctuary offers you incredible opportunities to enjoy the different butterfly species found in Ghana.
+If you are a lover of a butterfly, the Bobiri Butterfly Sanctuary offers you incredible opportunities to enjoy the different butterfly species found in Ghana.
 The good news is that the sanctuary is just 20km from Kumasi city.